apursley2012/travlr-getaways/README.md

 <a id="project-overview"></a>

 <details open>
-<summary><strong>Project Overview 🔎</strong></summary>
+<summary><h2><strong>Project Overview 🔎</strong></h2></summary>

-## Project Overview 🔎

-**Travlr Getaways** is a travel application project with customer trip browsing, administrative trip management, API-backed data, MongoDB persistence, authentication, and a public GitHub Pages presentation of the full-stack workflow.
+**Travlr Getaways** is a travel application that combines a customer-facing trip catalog with an authenticated administrative workflow.
+Travelers can browse trip information through the public experience, while authorized staff can manage the same underlying trip data through protected application features.

+I built the project around the fact that a travel site serves two very different audiences.
+Customers need clear, attractive trip information with as little friction as possible, while staff need dependable ways to create, edit, and maintain the content behind those listings.
+Keeping those responsibilities separate produces a cleaner experience for both groups without duplicating the data model.

+The application uses a shared API and data layer to connect those experiences.
+That architecture lets the public site focus on discovery while the administrative side focuses on maintenance, authentication, and content accuracy.

 </details>

 <a id="purpose"></a>

 <details open>
-<summary><strong>Purpose 🎯</strong></summary>

-### Purpose 🎯

-Travlr Getaways is built around two different users who need two different experiences.
-Travelers need a simple way to browse trip information, while administrators need authenticated tools for creating, editing, and maintaining that same trip data.
-The project documents both sides of the application and the API/database layer connecting them instead of treating the customer site and admin workflow as unrelated pieces.
+<summary><h3><strong>Purpose 🎯</strong></h3></summary>

+I created **Travlr Getaways** to support the two workflows a travel site needs most: customers need a clear way to discover and review trip options, while staff need secure tools for maintaining the trip information those customers see.
+The application separates the public travel experience from the authenticated administrative workflow while connecting both through the same API and data layer.
+Its purpose is to give travelers a simple browsing experience without making trip management difficult for the people responsible for keeping the catalog accurate.
 </details>

 <a id="design-style-and-inspiration"></a>

 <details open>
-<summary><strong>Design Style and Inspiration 🎨</strong></summary>

-### Design Style and Inspiration 🎨
+<summary><h3><strong>Design Style and Inspiration 🎨</strong></h3></summary>

 Travlr Getaways balances an inviting travel-facing experience with the more operational structure needed for trip data and administration.
 Teal and blue establish the travel brand, orange highlights important actions, and sand, cream, and paper tones keep destination content warm and readable.
 Customer-facing pages can feel visual and exploratory, while forms, records, and administrative areas use the same palette with a tighter information hierarchy.